Building a proactive stakeholder engagement plan

-Business doesn’t exist in a bubble – your organization is in a contract with your stakeholders; and with society.
+Business doesn’t exist in a bubble – your organisation is in a contract with your stakeholders, and with society as a whole.
 In the dark years following the credit crunch, this was starkly apparent, as culpable companies scrambled to mend broken trust and reframe their reputations.
-That is why it is necessary to have a Stakeholder Engagement Plan.
+In order to do this, they needed to create a Stakeholder Engagement Plan.

 In the eye of the stakeholder